 Are you looking to implement video content into your recruitment firm’s LinkedIn strategy?

 As social media feeds continue to become increasingly saturated with a rise of 2.3 million UK users in the last year, it is more difficult than ever for recruitment agencies to cut through the noise and generate content that captures the attention of their target audiences.

 Have you noticed a decline in your recruitment firm’s organic reach across social media over the last few years?
 You’re not alone.
 Algorithm changes at Facebook, Instagram, LinkedIn and Twitter have all negatively impacted the number of people that businesses are able to reach.

 Has your recruitment agency tried LinkedIn Stories yet?
 Rolled out worldwide late last year and following in the footsteps of Snapchat, Instagram and Facebook, LinkedIn Stories allows individuals and company pages to share updates which last for 24 hours on the platform.

 With the shift to working from home as a result of the coronavirus pandemic, social recruiting has become far more competitive as recruiters look to stand out on the LinkedIn feeds of potential clients and candidates.

 Has your recruitment agency tried Instagram Reels?
 In this blog, I will:

-TikTok has witnessed incredible growth in 2020, as people sign up to the app to join in with challenges, learn dance routines and be entertained in what has been a challenging year for us all.
+TikTok witnessed incredible growth in 2020, as people sign up to the app to join in with challenges, learn dance routines and be entertained in what was a challenging year for us all.
 So, should your recruitment firm get in on the trend and start using TikTok?
 I look at what you need to know about the platform.

 We often receive queries from businesses asking how to run competitions on Facebook and what the rules are.
 In this blog post, I will outline the key Facebook competition rules – including one that many brands break – and share some top tips on planning a successful competition.